wbsg-uni-mannheim/TabAnnGPT/README.md

 ## Data

-The data used for the experiments is a sample from the WDC Schema.org Table Annotation Benchmark and is stored in the folder *data*.
+The data used for the experiments is a sample from the WDC Schema.org Table Annotation Benchmark (<a href="http://webdatacommons.org/structureddata/sotab/">SOTAB</a>) and is stored in the folder *data*.
 The folder contains a training set and a test set.

 ## Running the experiments